Mountain Bike Cordillera Blanca

 K. Jarvis, Biking in Huaraz

-We meet you at the bus station and transfer you to your hotel.
+We’ll pick you up from the bus station and take you to your hotel.

-Spend the rest of the day taking it easy as you get used to the high altitude.
+Spend the rest of the day relaxing to adjust to the high altitude.

-During the ride, we enjoy great views of the glaciers of the Cordillera Blanca and the valleys far below before returning to our Huaraz hotel.
+You’ll get stunning views of the Cordillera Blanca’s glaciers and the valleys below before heading back to our Huaraz hotel.

 Cycling distance: 15 miles / 24 km